Teaching and Assessing Ruby Developers — on Their Own Terms

 The Problem

-Whether you’re trying to assess someone’s coding ability — or you want to teach a new skill — you'd ideally provide your partner a system that is:
+Whether you’re trying to assess someone’s coding ability — or just teach them a new skill — you’d ideally provide a system that is:

 The Spiker-Based Solution